Major Requirements

 Students seeking an enriched curriculum can pursue a BA with honors.
 The honors program requires additional coursework, as well as enrollment in "Honors" designated courses.
 Honors graduates will also write a research paper in Senior Seminar.

-ECO 389W: Senior Seminar or ECO 289W: Economic Research and Communication
+ECON 389W: Senior Seminar or ECON 289W: Economic Research and Communication

 Three economics electives